-The Episcopal Church as a national body requires couples undergo premarital counseling.
+The Episcopal Church as a national body requires couples undergo preservice counseling.
 At Trinity, this takes two forms.

-The priest presiding at the wedding meets with the couple throughout the process.
-The first meeting is to collect certain information, describe the process leading up to the day of the wedding, and to get to know the couple.
-The second meeting is to plan the wedding itself.
+The priest presiding at the service meets with the couple throughout the process.
+The first meeting is to collect certain information, describe the process leading up to the day of the service, and to get to know the couple.
+The second meeting is to plan the service itself.
 The last session will be to rehearse.
 All these sessions are mandatory.
-Failure to complete these meetings will result in the wedding being cancelled.
+Failure to complete these meetings will result in the service being cancelled.

 The “Declaration of Intention” which follows, must be signed by both parties to the marriage at a time prior to the marriage: